How to Train Your Scent Hound Dog to Come When Called

 Teach the ''Touch'' Command

 You can also train your scent hound a nice focus command that ultimately works on his predisposition to sniff.
 Smear a bit of cream cheese or peanut butter on your index, middle and ring finger and keep your hand open with the palm towards your dog.
-Say ''touch'' and have your dog sniff and lick the peanut butter.
-Repeat, so when you say ''touch '' he comes and sniff your hand.
-As he gets good at this, no longer smear food on your hand, but still ask ''touch',' as soon as his nose touches your hand, say ''good boy'', and give a treat.
+Say ''target'' and have your dog sniff and lick the peanut butter.
+Repeat, so when you say ''target '' he comes and sniff your hand.
+As he gets good at this, no longer smear food on your hand, but still ask ''target' as soon as his nose touches your hand, say ''yes!' and give a treat.
 You can ask touch when you need his attention and need him to come nearby.

 - Manage Rather than Risk